iuliux/Aiur/README.md

 Aiur
 ====

-War between the Purity of Essence and the Purity of Form
+War between the Purity of Essence and the Purity of Form.

+(Personal setup and configs)

 ---